To Say Nothing of the Dog: Plot

 Ned Henry is a time traveler in 1940 studying Coventry Cathedral after the Coventry Blitz of World War II.
-He is specifically searching for the location of the "Bishop's bird stump", a MacGuffin that is not defined by the narrator.
+He is specifically searching for the location of the "Bishop's bird stump" (a MacGuffin).
 The narrator shows confusion explained by "time-lag", the time-travel-induced form of jet lag.
 He returns, unsuccessful, to his time, 2057, at Oxford University.

 The Bishop's bird stump is needed for a restoration of the cathedral funded by Lady Schrapnell, a wealthy American neo-aristocratic woman with a will of iron.
 She has conscripted most of Oxford's history department to rebuild the cathedral exactly as it was before it was destroyed.
 Before going on further trips Ned must recuperate from his time lag and is sent to the hospital.
 Lady Schrapnell, however, insists he goes back on another trip.
 Before he can be conscripted by Schrapnell, Professor Dunworthy (who is in charge of the time machine) decides to send him back to the Victorian Era, specifically 1888, for his rest.

 Dunworthy has an ulterior motive in sending him to 1888, as another time traveler appears to have violated the laws of the continuum by bringing an object back from then to 2057.
 Theoretically, nothing may be brought through the time machine in either direction as it might cause time to unravel, and safeguards have been put in place in order to prevent significant objects from making the journey.
 The historians and scientists who invented the time machine believe the object may rip time itself apart if it isn't promptly returned.

 Ned, who only knows 20th century history, and still suffering from time lag, is given a crash course on Victorian times while simultaneously being told his mission and destination.
 The combination of muddled lessons, imprecise instructions, and the jump to 1888 worsening the time lag leaves him confused about where he is supposed to be, who he should meet, where he should go, and no idea at all about the out-of-time object he is carrying.